 For more information about Presbyterian Women and its various groups and activities, contact Judy Bondo at (775) 753-6121.

 This is the church’s largest group of Presbyterian Women.
-It meets at the church on the second Monday of each month at 7 p.m.
+It meets in the church parlor on the second Monday of each month at 7 p.m.
 For more information about Joy Circle, contact Ann Haglund at email@example.com or (775) 738-7072.

-This group meets at the church on the third Thursday of each month at 1 p.m.
+This group meets in the church parlor on the third Thursday of each month at 1 p.m.
 For more information about Esther Circle, contact Francis Schain at (775) 738-6322.